 May 26, 2021

-NSSF President and CEO Joe Bartozzi Testifies in Support of Safe Firearm Storage
+NSSF President and CEO Joe Bartozzi Testifies in Support of Secure Firearm Storage

 The U.S. Senate Judiciary Committee held a hearing titled “Stop Gun Violence: Safe Storage” and NSSF President and CEO Joe Bartozzi was a witness.

 The committee largely discussed proposed federal legislation, Ethan’s Law, to mandate firearm storage requirements and penalties on gun owners.
 No one disagreed on the critical importance of limiting unintentional firearm accidents and deaths.
-But speaking for the firearm industry, Bartozzi touted the effectiveness and proven success record that NSSF’s safe storage initiative Project ChildSafe® has had on reducing firearm tragedies.
-Pillars of a responsible gun-owning community, Bartozzi said, include a focus on industry-led efforts, proactive education and individual responsibility toward safe and responsible gun storage in the home, not a one-size-fits-all federal law.
+But speaking for the firearm industry, Bartozzi touted the effectiveness and proven success record that NSSF’s secure storage initiative Project ChildSafe® has had on reducing firearm tragedies.
+Pillars of a responsible gun-owning community, Bartozzi said, include a focus on industry-led efforts, proactive education and individual responsibility toward responsible and secure storage in the home, not a one-size-fits-all federal law.

 Bartozzi told Judiciary Committee Chairman Sen. Richard Blumenthal (D-Conn.), “What we’re talking about here, from NSSF’s perspective, is a proactive approach to educating people.
 Many of these proposed laws would only come into effect after a tragedy has occurred.”
 Bartozzi continued, “It is more important to prevent a tragedy than to deal with the pieces afterwards.”